Amazon SQS offers two queue types for different application requirements:

 Best-Effort Ordering: Occasionally, messages might be delivered in an order different from which they were sent.

 High Throughput: By default, FIFO queues support up to 300 messages per second (300 send, receive, or delete operations per second).
 When you batch 10 messages per operation (maximum), FIFO queues can support up to 3,000 messages per second.
-To request a limit increase, file a support request.
+To request a quota increase, file a support request.

 Exactly-Once Processing: A message is delivered once and remains available until a consumer processes and deletes it.
 Duplicates aren't introduced into the queue.